Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Auburn has combined with its opponents to score more than 55.5 points in five of 11 games this season.
+- Alabama and its opponents have combined to put up more than 55.5 points in 10 of 11 games this season.

-- The combined points per game average of the two teams, 74.7, is 19.2 points more than Saturday's over/under.
+- The two teams combine to average 74.7 points per game, 19.2 more than the over/under in this contest.

-- These two squads combine to surrender 41.7 points per game, 13.8 fewer than this contest's over/under.
+- This contest's over/under is 13.8 points above the 41.7 these two squads combine to allow per game this season.

 - Crimson Tide games this season feature an average total of 62.9 points, a number 7.4 points higher than Saturday's over/under.

-- The 53.9 PPG average total in Tigers games this season is 1.6 points fewer than this game's over/under.
+- The 55.5 over/under in this game is 1.6 points above the 53.9 average total in Tigers games this season.

 Alabama Stats and Trends

-- In Alabama's 11 games this year, it has six wins against the spread.

-- The Crimson Tide have an against the spread record of 3-3 in their six games when favored by 19.5 points or more so far this season.
+- The Crimson Tide have been favored by 19.5 points or more six times this season and are 3-3 ATS in those contests.

-- Alabama's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Alabama's games this year have hit the over five times in 11 opportunities (45.5%).

 - This year, the Crimson Tide have turned the ball over nine times, while the Tigers have forced nine.